Senior Support Worker - Creative Support – Warwickshire County Council

 Full-Time

-Do you have positive values along with commitment and expertise so that you can make a difference to the lives of individuals with learning disabilities in the Warwick area?
+Do you have positive values along with commitment and expertise so that you can make a difference to the lives of individuals with learning disabilities in Bidford-on-Avon?

 We are looking for a knowledgeable, resourceful and energetic senior support worker who will work alongside the supported living manager in achieving our aims.
 You must be enthusiastic about the provision of services for individuals and have a good insight into current thinking and practice in the field.